 b. severe combined immunodeficiency (SCIDS);

-d. cancer chemotherapy; and
+d. cancer chemotherapy; or

 e. hematopoietic stem cell or solid organ transplantation.

-- Head and neck radiotherapy.
+2. History of head and neck radiotherapy.

-- Autoimmune disease (e.g., juvenile arthritis, systemic lupus erythematosus).
+3. Autoimmune disease (e.g., juvenile arthritis, systemic lupus erythematosus).

-- Sickle cell anemia.19
+4. Sickle cell anemia.27

-- Asplenism or status post splenectomy.
+5. Asplenism or status post splenectomy.

-- Chronic steroid usage.
+6. Chronic high dose steroid usage.

 Patients with shunts, indwelling vascular catheters, or medical devices

-The AHA recommends that antibiotic prophylaxis for nonvalvular devices, including indwelling vascular catheters (e.g., central lines) and cardiovascular implantable electronic devices (CIED), is indicated only at the time of placement of these devices in order to prevent surgical site infection.10,23-25 The AHA found no convincing evidence that microorganisms associated with dental procedures cause infection of CIED and nonvalvular devices at any time after implantation.10,23-25 The infections occurring after device implantation most often are caused by Staphylococcus aureus and coagulase negative staphylococci or other microorganisms that are non-oral in origin but are associated
+The AHA recommends that antibiotic prophylaxis for nonvalvular devices, including indwelling vascular catheters (e.g., central lines) and cardiovascular implantable electronic devices (CIED), is indicated only at the time of placement of these devices in order to prevent surgical site infection.23,25 The AHA found no convincing evidence that microorganisms associated with dental procedures cause infection of CIED and nonvalvular devices at any time after implantation.23,25 The infections occurring after device implantation most often are caused by Staphylococcus aureus and coagulase negative staphylococci or other microorganisms that are non-oral in origin but are associated

-In contrast, ventriculoperitoneal (VP) shunts do not involve any vascular structures and, consequently, do not require antibiotic prophylaxis.10,23 Consultation with the child’s
+In contrast, ventriculoperitoneal (VP) shunts do not involve any vascular structures and, consequently, do not require antibiotic prophylaxis.25,31 Consultation with the child’s